dora2928/NEAT-MoA/README.md

 |Claude Sonnet 3.7|14.28%|$0.91
 |Llama-3-1-405b	|4.76%|$0.34

 We achieved 3rd position on a subset of SWE-bench instances.
-However, while we outperform older underperforming models (`llama-3-1-405b`, `mistral-large-2`, `vertex-claude-v35-sonnet` etc), they, as proposer options, also degrade the performance of one performant proposer (`Gemini-v25-Flash`).
+However, while we outperform older models (`llama-3-1-405b`, `mistral-large-2`, `vertex-claude-v35-sonnet` etc), they, as proposer options, also degrade the performance of one performant proposer (`Gemini-v25-Flash`).
 Gemini models likely excel in this domain because they handle long contexts effectively—a crucial capability as conversation history expands with the increasing steps required to solve complex SWE-bench tasks.
 For this dataset in particular, future iterations should prioritize proposer options that can reasonably handle extended contexts to maintain performance throughout the problem-solving process.

 For the optimal NEAT hyperparameters, we observed that genomes tend to overfit, as the number of generations increases.
 For this dataset, we minimally tuned NEAT-MoA with population size of 5 on 3 generations, which seems to be reasonable in this small size experiment.
 We used the best genome from the 3rd generation, which achieved the highest fitness score.